scramblr/spooftest/README.md

 Created By: **SCRAMBLR** _(P4CK3T H4NDL3R)_

 # ----[ Requirements to test for IP Spoofing ]----
 # 1.) tcpdump Server: Can be any server that is able to run tcpdump.
-Does not need to be able to spoof.
+_*Does not need to be able to spoof._
 # 2.)
-Your IP Spoof (IPHM) Server, with "scapy" or "python-scapy" installed on it.
+Your IP Spoof (IPHM) Server
+_Have "scapy" or "python-scapy" installed on it._

-**----[ Setup Instructions For Both Machines ]----** _On DEBIAN, UBUNTU, OR ANY APTITUDE BASED *NIX MACHINES:_
+**----[ Setup Instructions For Both Machines ]----**

+_On DEBIAN, UBUNTU, OR ANY APTITUDE BASED *NIX MACHINES:_
 ```
 apt-get update